 - Provide a portable geodatabase that works across operating systems.

 - Scale up to handle very large datasets.

-- Provide excellent performance and scalability, for example, to support individual datasets containing well over 300 million features and datasets that can scale beyond 500 GB per file with very fast performance.
+- Provide excellent performance and scalability, for example, to support individual datasets containing well over 300 million features and datasets that starts at 1 TB and can scale to 4 and 256 TB per file with very fast performance.

 - Use an efficient data structure that is optimized for performance and storage.
 File geodatabases use about one-third of the feature geometry storage required by shapefiles and personal geodatabases.
 File geodatabases also allow users to compress vector data to a read-only format to reduce storage requirements even further.